Perranwell railway station: History

-The station was opened as Perran on 24 August 1863 when the Cornwall Railway opened the line from Truro to Falmouth, it was renamed Perranwell on 19 February 1864 to avoid confusion with nearby Penryn.
+The station was opened as 'Perran' on 24 August 1863 when the Cornwall Railway opened the line from Truro to Falmouth.
+It was renamed 'Perranwell' on 19 February 1864 to avoid confusion with nearby Penryn.

-It originally had 2 platforms either side of a passing loop, a goods shed with several sidings to south, one of which was equipped with a 2-ton crane, the yard was able to accommodate live stock and most types of goods.
-The signal box here was very distinctive, being sited on girders above the track alongside the goods shed.
+There were originally two platforms either side of a passing loop, and a goods shed with several sidings to south, one of which was equipped with a two-ton crane.
+The yard was able to accommodate live stock and most types of goods.
+The signal box was very distinctive, being sited on girders above the track alongside the goods shed.

-The station was host to a GWR camp coach from 1936 to 1939.
-A camping coach was also positioned here by the Western Region from 1952 to 1964.
+A GWR camp coach was sited at the station from 1936 to 1939, and the Western Region also provided one from 1952 to 1964.

 The Cornwall Railway was amalgamated into the Great Western Railway on 1 July 1889.
-The Great Western Railway was nationalised into British Railways from 1 January 1948 but was then privatised in the 1990s.
+The Great Western Railway was nationalised into British Railways from 1 January 1948, and was privatised in the 1990s.

 The goods shed still stands in the forecourt despite goods traffic ceasing on 4 January 1965.
-A dry drinking fountain can be seen on the platform, a reminder of more important days.
+A drinking fountain on the platform is a reminder of more important days, although it is no longer in use.